Business Valuation in Nassau County, Suffolk County NY, New York City and Surrounding Areas

-- Book Value is not really a standard of value.
+- book Value is not really a standard of value.
 It is an accounting concept used to compute the difference between a company’s total assets and total liabilities.
 Due to the nature of the accounting process, book value would equal the value of a business only by coincidence.
-Intangible assets are usually not included in book value.
+Intangible assets are usually not included in book value;

-- Fair Value is the statutory standard of value usually used in court cases involving dissenting shareholders and other similar types of litigation.
+- fair Value is the statutory standard of value usually used in court cases involving dissenting shareholders and other similar types of litigation;

-- Liquidation Value is the expected amount that could be obtained from the piecemeal sale of business assets on either an orderly or forced liquidation basis.
+- liquidation Value is the expected amount that could be obtained from the piecemeal sale of business assets on either an orderly or forced liquidation basis;

 - Investment Value is the value to a specific buyer or investor often based on perceived synergies when the business is combined with another business.
-This standard of value is often used in merger and acquisitions.
+This standard of value is often used in mergers and acquisitions.